 In May 2017 the school was rated Good by Ofsted.

-The age range for our CAMHS ward is 11-18 Years.
-There are a total of 13 beds on each adolescent ward and the school is registered for 26 students in total.
-Our young people are admitted from a number of counties in the South East as well as farther afield.
-As a result we liaise with a large number of local authorities and community professionals.
+There are a total 13 beds on each adolescent ward and the school is registered for 26 students, aged 11-18 years.
+Our young people are admitted from a number of counties in the South East of England, as well as farther afield.
+As a result, we liaise with a large number of local authorities and community professionals.

 Young people are admitted to the ward with disorders such as suicidal ideation, psychosis, drug-induced psychosis, schizophrenia, personality disorders, depression, eating disorders, attachment disorder and serious deliberate self-harm.

-Twenty five hours of education is offered each week on the ward.
-During the day young people also attend a range of medical and therapeutic interventions.
+We offer 25 hours of education each week on the ward and during the day, young people also attend a range of medical and therapeutic interventions.

 Our aim is ‘Return to Learn’